erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 # Controller Design

-To design a control system for our crane-cmg-robot system we will look at the flow of information for the three application scenarios previously described.
+To design a control system for our crane-CMG-robot system we will look at the flow of information for the three application scenarios previously described.
 By understanding the interdependencies of the systems we can create an integrated control approach.
 We will then discuss existing dampening control strategies for cranes and choose one suited for our system.